Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

-Wait for the off-peak period which basically starts in July, take active measures to look for customers and sell your palm oil to.
+Wait for the off-peak period, which starts in July.
+Take active measures to look for customers and sell your palm oil to.

-Basically, you can find some retailers among market sellers, housewives, food companies, cosmetologists.
+You can find some retailers among market sellers, stay-at-home parent, food companies, cosmetologists.

 Alternatively, you can market your business online to reach a wider audience.

 10. Locate Genuine Foreign Buyers for Your Palm Oil

 Sourcing for buyers can be tasking, especially if you are new in the business.

 Quality palm oil is in high demand by Nigerians based abroad.